blavejr/OrganiseDesktop/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

+### How to Clone the Repository (using JetBrains IDE - Pycharm) ###
+1. Fork the repo and create a branch from master
+2. Copy the Github URL made from the fork
+3. Open PyCharm and go to VCS on the top menu bar
+4. Click on VCS -> Get From Version Control and insert the url into the space
+5. Clone the Repo!

 ## Any contributions you make will be under the MIT Software License
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.